moomdate/IOS-Control-Smart-Car/README.md

-# IOS-control-smartcar-with-accelerometer-Wemos-
-ios use accelerometer for control wemos smart car
+# IOS use accelerometer for control smartcar with Wemos
 # Backup my Project